Elizabeth H. Simmons

 Elizabeth H. Simmons is an American theoretical physicist, and Executive Vice Chancellor at University of California San Diego.
 Formerly, she was a distinguished professor of physics at Michigan State University, the dean of Lyman Briggs College, and the associate provost for faculty and academic staff development.
 She has also held positions at Harvard University and Boston University.
-Simmons is married to fellow physicist, R. Sekhar Chivukula.
-Together they have two children.
+Simmons is married to fellow physicist R. Sekhar Chivukula.

 Education

-A graduate of Harvard University, Simmons earned her master's degree in physics from the University of Cambridge.
-It was at the University of Cambridge where she wrote her thesis on the origins and symmetry of some incommensurate phases, under the direction of Volker Heine, PhD.
-Simmons would return to Harvard University for her PhD in physics, in which Simmons wrote her thesis on electroweak and flavor symmetry breaking, under the direction of Howard Georgi, PhD.
+Simmons grew up in New Jersey and as a high school senior, got her first exposure to experimental physics doing a project at AT&T Bell Laboratories She earned her bachelor's degree in physics at Harvard University in 1985, followed a master's degree in physics from the University of Cambridge as a Churchill Scholar.
+At the University of Cambridge she focused on condensed matter theory, writing her thesis on the origins and symmetry of some incommensurate phases, under the direction of Dr. Volker Heine.
+Simmons would return to Harvard University for her PhD in physics with a focus on particle theory, in which Simmons wrote her thesis on electroweak and flavor symmetry breaking, under the direction of Howard Georgi.

 Career

 From 1990 to 1993, Simmons was a postdoctoral fellow in the Department of Physics at Harvard University, where she specialized in theoretical particle physics.

 In 1993, Simmons became an assistant professor of physics at Boston University.
 Promoted to associate professor in 1998, she remained at Boston University until 2003, and during that time served as associate chair for undergraduate studies (2001–2003).
 In 2002, Simmons became the director of Boston University's Learning Resource Network for Pre-College Outreach.

 Simmons moved to Michigan State University in 2003, where she became a professor of physics and dean of Lyman Briggs College.
 In 2013, Michigan State named Simmons a University Distinguished Professor of Physics.
 She became the acting dean of the College of Arts and Letters for the 2014–15 year.
 In 2016, Michigan State appointed Simmons the associate provost for faculty and academic staff development.

 In 2017, Simmons moved to the University of California San Diego, to serve as the Executive Vice Chancellor for Academic Affairs and a Distinguished Professor of Physics.

 From 2004 to 2007, Simmons served as Corporate Secretary of the Aspen Center for Physics.
 She later became an Honorary General Member of the institution.